 2. Your Headline is Confusing

-Don’t confuse your poor customers with a vague headline.
-Make sure your headline explains exactly what your company does — creativity is nice, but if you’re too vague, you may lose customers.
+Don’t confuse your customers with a vague headline — it should explain exactly what your company does.
+Creative language is nice, but if you’re too vague, you may lose visitors and business.

 - Why your company is the best